At the start of each new year, there is a growing interest to grow closer to God.

 The Hope Planner, is the perfect addition to any morning routine.
 Each day, there is a slot devoted to scripture journaling as well as space to add a prayer before addressing your to do list for the day.
-In the likelihood you skip this section, there will be a big blank space in your planner serving as a reminder that you haven’t scheduled your quiet time for the day.
+While you can certainly use this section for scripture journaling, I am planning on using it to help me memorize scripture through repetition.
+In the likelihood you skip the devotional section, there will be a big blank space in your planner serving as a reminder that you haven’t scheduled your quiet time for the day.
 If you do this daily, I can easily see how you can begin to make Bible study a habit.

 The daily planner also includes, slots for time blocking, space to list dinner ideas, a tracker for daily habits and lots of space to add your personal touches as you deem fit.

-The Hope Fuel Planner includes the following features:
+The Hope Fuel Faith Planner includes the following features:

 6 month Undated Christian Day Planner

 9″ x 8” inches (including coil), 1.25” thick